Baduit/TopFlight/README.md

 # TopFlight
 Top Flight langage implementation and the virtual machine YoloVM.
 Learn it to become a Top Flight developer.
-The langage is very basic.
+The langage is very basic, not really coherent but I'm having a lot of fun creating it.

-# Text format
+# Top flight specifications
 ## Misc
 A program is composed of instruction and comments, each instruction and command are on their own lines.
 Empty lines are discarded without errors, but lines with spaces/tabulations are not consireded empty.